NAICNO/Jobanalyzer/production/sonar-server/README.md

   ln ~/.ssh/ubuntu-vm.pem .
 ```

-IMPORTANT: Now edit upload-config.sh to your liking.
+IMPORTANT: Now for each CLUSTER edit ~/sonar/scripts/$CLUSTER/upload-config.sh to your liking.

 ### Step 3: Activate